pythonai200425/pages_ai/f_reinforcement/gitleaks.md

 ❌ Can Docker scan a GitHub repo without cloning?
 No

-❌ You cannot run Gitleaks on a GitHub folder without cloning it
+❌ Can we run Gitleaks on a GitHub folder without cloning it ?
+No

 ## macOS